Nicola1971/NoFollowExternalLinks-Plugin/README.md

 NoFollowExternalLinks Plugin for MODX Evolution
 ============================

-Add rel="no-follow" to all external links in MODX Evolution content (only in content field)
+Add rel="no-follow" to all external links in MODX Evolution content (only in content field).

+Using the configuration settings you can add rel="no-follow" only to a selected domain (ie: amazon affiliate links)

 # Install
 Install with Package Manager or Store module